 Freeriding involves riding downhill and performing slides and/or technical tricks at some speed.
 When freeriding, your main objective is to made sliding as enjoyable and controlled as possible.

 The best longboard trucks for freeriding depend on the kind of freeride you do: fast riding with long and hard slides, or slower riding with more technical slides and freestyle-type maneuvers.

 Fast freeriding typically works best on a longer deck with wider, RKP trucks.
 Lower angle trucks, such as the well-regarded Caliber 44º and Randal 42º (Amazon) freeride trucks, make for a lower ride and more stability but less turn.

 Technical freeride at lower speed requires more responsive and

-In the rest of this point, we dive deeper into the characteristics of a good freeride longboard truck.
+In the rest of this post, we dive deeper into the characteristics of a good freeride longboard truck.
 Hopefully, this will clear out things for you as which trucks to choose for your own freeriding goals.

 Best longboard truck size for freeride